-- Step A: The kernel module receives a file access request from an end-user application. - Step B: The EC uses the DHC to determine whether the file is DRM protected.
-If it is, the DCH verifies the digital signature embedded in the DRM protected file.
-If the digital signatures is successfully verified, the DRM protected file is decrypted. - Step C:The EC checks with the DC whether the application can access the file in the manner it requested. - Step D:The DC requests the DRM use license in the kernel module's in-memory license cache from the ACRM. - Step E: If the DRM use license is not available in the kernel module's in-memory license cache, the DC retrieves the license using the CI - Step F: The CI communicates with the daemon to retrieve the license from the daemon's local license store. - Step G:The license from the daemon is sent to the ACRM so that it can be parsed into a data structure that the DC can use to efficiently look-up permissions and constraints.
-The license is also saved in the kernel module's in-memory license cache, in case the enduser application performs another file accesss request in future. - Step H: The DH checks if the application may be granted access by looking-up the permissions in the license data structure constructed by the ACRM and verifies that all the license constraints are satisfied.
-The DH notifies the EC whether access may be granted to the application

-Step I: Based on the response by the DH, the EC grants or denies the application access to the file.
+- Step C: The EC checks with the DC whether the application can access the file in the manner it requested. - Step D: The DC requests the DRM use license in the kernel module's in-memory license cache from the ACRM. - Step E: If the DRM use license is not available in the kernel module's in-memory license cache, the DC retrieves the license using the CI - Step F: The CI communicates with the daemon to retrieve the license from the daemon's local license store. - Step G: The license from the daemon is sent to the ACRM so that it can be parsed into a data structure that the DC can use to efficiently look-up permissions and constraints.
+The license is also saved in the kernel module's in-memory license cache, in case the end-user application performs another file accesss request in future. - Step H: The DH checks if the application may be granted access by looking-up the permissions in the license data structure constructed by the ACRM and verifies that all the license constraints are satisfied.
+The DH notifies the EC whether access may be granted to the application - Step I: Based on the response by the DH, the EC grants or denies the application access to the file.

 It should be noted that the digital signature verification and file decryption processes only occur once: when the application opens the file.
 Subsequent file access requests, such as DISPLAY, do not incur this overhead.
 Also, for simplicity, decrypted DRM protected files are stored in the /tmp directory.
 Temporary files are required because all the application's file requests are redirected from the encrypted file to the temporary, unencrypted file, and performing the operation in memory proved to be too expensive.
-We recognise the security risk introduced by this approach, and we discuss this in more detail in section IV-G .
+We recognise the security risk introduced by this approach, and we discuss this in more detail in section 4.7.
 To lower the security risk, the temporary files were given random names, and the redirection does not appear under normal process listing (such as ps).
 Once the application closes the file, the these temporary files are deleted.

-In order to enforce the DRM use license permissions listed in section IV-C, we define mappings between permission names and system call routines.
-These mappings are defined as follows: DELETE : unlink; DISPLAY : read; EXECUTE : execve; MODIFY : write; SAVE : write and MOVE : rename.
+In order to enforce the DRM use license permissions listed in section 4.3, we define mappings between permission names and system call routines.
+These mappings are defined as follows:

+- 1. DELETE : unlink

+- 2. DISPLAY : read

+- 3. EXECUTE : execve

+- 4. MODIFY : write

+- 5. SAVE : write

-Fig. 5.
-Intercepting system calls and redirecting file access requests in the kernel
+Figure 6: Intercepting system calls and redirecting file access requests in the kernel